MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 ### Get dashboard data (specific visualization)

-This endpoint gets dashboard data by visualization for a specific dashboard instance in a specific project from the MicroStrategy Intelligence Server.
+This endpoint gets dashboard data by visualization for a specific dashboard instance in a specific project from the Intelligence Server.
 The response body contains the cube data; the results are determined by the conditions you applied when you created the instance.
 You can refine the amount of data that is returned using offset and limit parameters in the request.

 - Identify the project by passing the project ID in the request header.
 - Identify the dashboard instance by passing the dashboard ID and the dashboard instance ID in the path of the request.